 Manhattan Car Accident Lawyer

-For two decades, the Manhattan personal injury lawyers Douglas and London have assisted auto accident victims in pursuing maximum compensation for their losses and damages.
+For two decades, the Manhattan car accident lawyers of Douglas and London have assisted auto accident victims in pursuing maximum compensation for their losses and damages.
 Though the “no-fault” insurance system was designed to easily compensate victims for their injuries, insurers are not mandated to pay you what they have paid others with comparable injuries, and there is little government oversight into their day-to-day tactics that deny, delay, and diminish perfectly valid claims.
 A qualified Manhattan car accident lawyer from our firm can act as your best advocate.
 We only get paid if you get paid, so you can be sure we’re on the same team.

 What to Do After a Car Accident